 1. Steven A. Katsaris v.
 Jim Jones, Sandra Bradshaw, Peoples Temple, Paula Adams et al.

 Katsaris v.
-Jim Jones et al. was a defamation case which sought damages of $15 million from the Temple.
+Jim Jones et al. was a defamation case that sought damages of $15 million from the Temple.

 The Temple later repeated the defamatory remarks in an open statement it issued in response to the Concerned Relatives’ Accusation of Human Rights Violations.
 “Included in the [Concerned Relatives] group,” the lawsuit quotes the release as saying, “are people … who have molested children, including their own, such as Maria Katsaris just publicly exposed her father.”